lsv62/DipTrace/source/pcb-designing.rst

           of highspeed nets, and clearances between different objects
         * Design Rules -- change design rules
         * Check Net Connectivity - check if all nets are properly connected
+        * Compare to Schematic -- check if PCB corresponds to the source Schematic

 HotKey
 --------------